PhilippeLeopoldie/project-management-app/README.md

 # project-management-app
-  this is an front-end project management lab
+This repository serves as a training ground for front-end project management, focusing on conditional rendering in React using TypeScript.

 # technology
 - React
 - TypeScript

-# in developpement...

 so far it looks like this: